Luga0319/Venmo_analysis_with_pyspark/README.md

 Predicting the number of transactions in next year based on the text & emojis within transactions and the social network profiles

 ### 2. Data Description
 #### a.
 A snappy parquet dataset including millions of public transaction records.
-(Din't publish due to pricate issue)
+(Didn't publish due to pricate issue)
 #### b.
 A word classification dictionary
 #### c.
 A emoji classification dictionary

 ### 3. Methodology
-···The code is compiled on the Google Cloud Platform Virtual Machine
+The code is compiled on the Google Cloud Platform Virtual Machine
 ==============
 **Text & Emoji Analysis**

-···1.
++++1.
 Tokenized each transaction comment (text & emoji) and label each transaction record with a category extracted from dictionary
-···2.
++++2.
 Built a dynamic transaction profile, displaying the percentage of each category take in the user's total transaction history. i.e.

 |  User_id      |  month  |  People   |  Food   |    Activity    |  Event  |
 | ------------- |:-------:|:---------:| -------:| :-------------:| -------:|